Exclusive: Chinese banks eye bid for Germany's DVB Bank - sources

 DZ Bank has had to make large provisions for bad loans in shipping, a sector which is slowly coming out of a near-decade long downturn.

-The sources, who declined to be identified due to the sensitivity of the matter, said both Bank of China and ICBC were working on pitches.
+The sources, who declined to be identified due to the sensitivity of the matter, said both Bank of China (601988.SS) (3988.HK) and ICBC (601398.SS) (1398.HK) were working on pitches.
 One source said they were expected to present their initial proposals this month.

 Officials at DZ Bank, Germany’s second-largest lender, and DVB both declined to comment.